Amar Latif: Patronship and awards

 Latif won the 2005 Outstanding Young Business Entrepreneur of the World and Outstanding Young Person of the UK, both awarded by the Junior Chamber International; the 2006 One Vision Man of the Year; and the University of Strathclyde's 2006 Alumnus of the Year award.
 In 2007, he was presented with the inaugural Stelios Disabled Entrepreneur Award, presented by EasyJet founder Sir Stelios Haji-Ioannou in partnership with the charity Leonard Cheshire Disability.

 A 2018 episode of the BBC documentary series River Walks, presented by Latif, was awarded both the Single Documentary category at the 2019 Royal Television Society Yorkshire Centre Awards and the Best Documentary award at the 2019 O2 Media Awards for Yorkshire and The Humber.

 In July 2020 Latif was appointed as one of the first two celebrity patrons of SeeAbility, a charity working with people with learning disabilities, autism and sight loss.

 In February 2022 Latif presented a BBC Radio 4 Appeal for Rafiki Thabo Foundation about a blind young girl in Uganda who, as he says in this personal message, touched his heart deeply, shortly after he was announced as patron for the charity.
 The charity works to remove barriers to education for vulnerable children in Kenya, Uganda and Lesotho, including those living with disabilities.

+Latif was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to the visually impaired and entrepreneurship.

+In April 2023, Latif was announced as the president of The Ramblers, succeeding DJ and writer Stuart Maconie.